J-1 Visa Teaching Assistant Jobs

 Confirm your J-1 category before applying

-Teaching Assistant roles span multiple J-1 categories.
+Teaching Assistant roles span multiple J-1 visa categories.
 K-12 classroom support falls under Teacher, while university-level TA positions typically qualify under Professor or Research Scholar.
 Clarifying your category upfront shapes which designated sponsors can issue your DS-2019.

 Document your subject-matter credentials precisely